markrebec/gisture/README.md

 ### Execution Strategies

 There are three execution strategies available for running your gists.
 These are `:eval`, `:load` and `:require`.
 The strategy you use will depend heavily on what exactly you're trying to do and how the code in your gist is structured.
-For example, if you're defining modules/classes then you probably want to `load` or `require` the gist file then utilize those classes.
-If you are performing a lot of inline functional operations that you want to be executed you'd probably lean towards `eval` or `load`.
+For example, if you're defining modules/classes for use elsewhere in your project, then you probably want to `load` or `require` the gist file, then utilize those classes.
+If you are performing a lot of inline functional operations that you want to be executed inline or in a background task you'd probably lean towards `eval` or `load`.

 **:eval**